Skip to main content

 What does Regulus conjunct the Ascendant mean?

 Regulus on the Ascendant marks a life defined by visibility and natural authority.
-The native projects a regal bearing and is often drawn to positions of power.
+You project a regal bearing and are often drawn to positions of power.
 This placement confers ambition, leadership ability, and public prominence, though Regulus demands that power be exercised with humility or risks reversal of fortune.

 What zodiac degree is Regulus at in 2026?